habibapanna/discount-pro-project/README.md

 # Discount PRO

 ## Purpose
 Discount PRO is a web-based coupon-collecting application that helps users find and use discount coupons from popular e-commerce stores in Bangladesh.
-Users can sign up, log in, and browse available coupons for different brands, providing a convenient way to save money on their purchases
+Users can sign up, log in, and browse available coupons for different brands, providing a convenient way to save money on their purchases.

 ## Live URL
 Live Demo of Discount PRO (https://b10-a9-my-first-firebase-assignment.surge.sh)